RamonZwaan/metapepview/README.md

 If no db search data is imported, but only de novo data.
 A sample can still be created if *global annotation of peptides* is checked.
 Then, taxonomic classification of peptides with Unipept is performed.
 This is especially useful for very quick taxonomic composition processing when no protein fasta for db search matching is on hand.
 ### *Quality Control*: Investigate and benchmark MS spectral data quality

+> [!NOTE]
+> Quality control is currently designed for DDA (Data-dependent Acquisition) experiments.
+The quality control module has been tested on mzML files derived from QE Orbitrap raw data. mzML conversion performed with [MSConvert](https://proteowizard.sourceforge.io/index.html).

 This module contains figures to investigate various spectral parameters from supplied MS experiment data.
 On the top, A single MS experiment can be imported, with a spectral file in mzML format (Recommended to compress into `.zip` or `.tar.gz` prior to import), as well as a corresponding db search and de novo file from a format of choice.
 #### Reference Benchmark
 This tab contains figures to benchmark the imported sample against a dataset of experiments.
 The reference dataset needs to be built first (Not yet published in beta) and can then be imported as json into the dashboard.